 Given an environment with strategic agents, such as a contest, it is desirable to be able to reliably predict the agents' behavior, so as to reason about possible outcomes.
-Also, when applicable, one may want to design the environment to elicit certain behaviors.
 Nash equilibrium strategies serve as an initial approximation to this goal, but the existence of an equilibrium is not always a good predictor of the agents' behavior.
 Indeed, the traditional explanation of equilibrium is that it results from analysis and introspection by the agents in a situation where the rules of the game, the rationality of the agents, and the agents’ payoff functions are all common knowledge.
 Both conceptually and empirically, these assumptions are not always satisfied in real-life scenarios~\cite{fudenberg1998theory}.
 A model provides a more robust prediction of the outcome of a game if it explains how the outcome can be attained in a decentralized manner, ideally via a process that involves agents responding to incentives provided by their environment.
 Variations of best-response (BR) dynamics are arguably the simplest and the most intuitive of these models.
 In BR dynamics, agents sequentially change their current strategy towards one that best-responds to that of the other agents.
 This framework is especially well-suited to settings such as Tullock contests with convex costs, where pure-strategy equilibria are guaranteed to exist.

-Recent papers~\cite{ewerhart2017lottery,ghosh2023best1,ghosh2023best2} have explored discrete-time BR dynamics in Tullock contests with convex costs.
+Recent papers (e.g., \cite{ewerhart2017lottery,ghosh2023best2}) have explored discrete-time BR dynamics in Tullock contests with convex costs.
 In this model, at each time step, an agent updates their current action to their BR action.
 These papers show that this dynamics converges for homogeneous agents, i.e., when all agents have the same cost function.
-On the other hand, when the agents are non-homogeneous, the dynamics does not converge, and this non-convergence result holds for most instances.\footnote{The set of instances (cost functions, starting state of the dynamics) on which the dynamics does not converge has a positive measure with respect to the set of all instances.} Intuitively, these results imply that we can expect simple and myopic agents to reach the equilibrium if they have similar cost functions, but not if they have different cost functions.
+On the other hand, when the agents are non-homogeneous, the dynamics does not converge, and this non-convergence result holds for many instances.\footnote{The set of instances (cost functions, starting state of the dynamics) on which the dynamics does not converge has a positive measure with respect to the set of all possible instances.} Intuitively, these results imply that we can expect simple myopic agents to reach the equilibrium if they have similar cost functions, but not necessarily if they have different cost functions.